-With the American Competitiveness and Workforce Improvement Act of 1998 (ACWIA), Congress added still more requirements for employers who are "H-1B dependent."
-Whether a company is deemed H-1B dependent turns on the percentage of the company's workforce consisting of H-1B employees: An H-1B dependent employer has 25 or fewer full-time employees and at least eight H-1B workers, 26-50 full-time employees and at least 13 H-1B workers, or 51 or more full-time employees of whom 15% or more are H-1B workers.
-If a company is deemed H-1B dependent, then it is prohibited from displacing U.S. workers within a 180 day window, the timing of which is triggered, depending on the situation, by either the filing of the H-1B petition or the placement of the H-1B worker.
+With the American Competitiveness and Workforce Improvement Act of 1998 (ACWIA), Congress added requirements for employers who are "H-1B dependent."

+Whether a company is deemed H-1B dependent turns on the percentage of H-1B employees in the company's workforce: An H-1B dependent employer has 25 or fewer full-time employees and at least eight H-1B workers, 26-50 full-time employees and at least 13 H-1B workers, or 51 or more full-time employees of whom 15% or more are H-1B workers.
+If a company is deemed H-1B dependent, then it is prohibited from displacing U.S. workers within a 180-day window.
+Depending on the situation, the window can be triggered by either the filing of the H-1B petition or the placement of the H-1B worker.
 Displacement includes both direct displacement (a company firing its own U.S. workers and replacing them with H-1B workers) and secondary displacement (a company using its H-1B workers to displace the U.S. workers of a second employer).
 H-1B-dependent employers are also under an obligation to take "good faith steps to recruit U.S. workers" for the positions to be filled by H-1B workers.